jangroth/aws-certification-notes/devops-engineer-professional.md

 Service|What it does |Will warn about (example)
 -|-|-
-Amazon Inspector|Application security, scans EC2 instances for CVEs|Root login via ssh not disabled GuardDuty|Scans accounts and workloads|Instance has bitcoin activiy, unusual console logins (e.g. new location) Macie|Protects data|SSH private key uploaded to S3 Security Hub|Aggregates view from GuardDuty, Amazon Inspector, Macie, IAM Access Analyzer, AWS Firewall Manager.<br/>Also integrates 3rd party services|Whatever was integrated with SecurityHub
+Amazon Inspector|Application and service security, scans EC2 instances for CVEs|Root login via ssh not disabled GuardDuty|Scans accounts and workloads|Instance has bitcoin activiy, unusual console logins (e.g. new location) Macie|Protects data|SSH private key uploaded to S3 Security Hub|Aggregates view from GuardDuty, Amazon Inspector, Macie, IAM Access Analyzer, AWS Firewall Manager.<br/>Also integrates 3rd party services|Whatever was integrated with SecurityHub